HL7/carin-bb/input/pagecontent/StructureDefinition-C4BB-ExplanationOfBenefit-intro.md

 If the current ExplanationOfBenefit has been adjusted; related.reference = the ExplanationOfBenefit.identifier of the adjusting ExplanationOfBenefit and related.relationship value = 'replacedby'.
 The .related.reference contains the identifier of the immediately preceding or following ExplanationOfBenefit, not the first or last.</li>
 <li>.supportinginfo.sequence rule:&nbsp; client app implementations should look-up supportingInfo elements based on category values instead of sequence values</li>
-<li>.careTeam.sequence rule:&nbsp; careTeam.sequence values uniquely identify careTeam members.&nbsp; They do not necessarily indiate any order in which the patient was seen by the careTeam or identify any level of significance of the careTeam to the patient, etc.&nbsp; Client app implementations should not assign any significance to the sequence values.&nbsp;&nbsp;&nbsp;</li>
+<li>.careTeam.sequence rule:&nbsp; careTeam.sequence values uniquely identify careTeam members.&nbsp; They do not necessarily indicate any order in which the patient was seen by the careTeam or identify any level of significance of the careTeam to the patient, etc.&nbsp; Client app implementations should not assign any significance to the sequence values.&nbsp;&nbsp;&nbsp;</li>
 <li>.insurance:&nbsp;&nbsp;Define an invariant:&nbsp; Will have multiple occurrences on secondary / tertiary, etc. claims.&nbsp; Up to one occurrence, that of the ExplanationOfBenefit.insurer, will have a boolean value = 'True'.&nbsp;</li>
 <li>.insurance.focal:&nbsp; If there is an occurrence, with focal = true, EOB.insurance.coverage.payor =&nbsp; EOB.insurer is the same as EOB.insurance.coverage.payor.&nbsp;&nbsp; (Coverage.payor is 1..1).&nbsp; There can be&nbsp; 0 or * occurrences with focal = false</li>
 <li>.insurance.coverage:&nbsp; When focal = true, Coverage.payer--&gt; Organization.identifier.&nbsp; When focal = false, EOB.insurance.coverage.display = [name of other carrier]&nbsp;&nbsp;</li>